 Develop a research-related symposium or session for the Professional Development Workshop at the annual meeting or develop other programming outside of the annual meeting in collaboration with Membership Engagement Committee.

-Serve on the Division’s Development Committee.

 Perform such additional duties as may be requested by the Division Chair.